wong-max-max/simple-unlock-mod/README.md

 ## Usage

 Once installed, all features work automatically:
-- All icons, colors, shops, and vaults are immediately available
+- All icons, colors, shops, vaults, and paths are immediately available
 - Selected icons persist across game restarts
 - Accurate percentages and auto-save work in any level